 What does the "Potential to Save" value mean?

-The Potential to save is the amount of money a person can save in a month from your income.
-The value would be achieved if the savings goals have been attained for the expenses that are incurred in a month.
+The potential to save is the amount of money a person can save in a month either by an increased income or a decreased spending.
+The ideal value is 0 (zero), which indicates that any increases in the income or decreases in expenses are automatically allocated towards savings.
+The value will be achieved if the savings goals have been attained.

-The Dashboards sheet makes the understanding of the budget easier and simple with the help of graphs, charts, etc. The reports give a summary of the personal budget on the basis of Income pie chart, Expenses bar graph, annual expense distribution pie chart and income expense and savings chart.
+The dashboard’s worksheet makes the budget easier to comprehend and analyze with the help of graphs and charts.
+The report provides a summary of the personal budget based on the Income pie chart, Expenses bar graph, annual expense distribution pie chart, and income expense, and savings chart.
 The dashboard provides a summary of the various expenses and savings.
-It helps to make decisions for improving the savings and avoiding unnecessary expenses.
+It can help you to analyze your budget and make important decisions on augmenting the income and savings, and reducting the unnecessary expenses.

 - SUM(number1, [number2], [number3], [number4], ...)